Travel guide

 Pocket WiFi has real advantages in specific scenarios that are worth knowing before deciding:

 Compatible with any device.
-It doesn't matter if your mobile phone is old, if it's a low-end Android, or if you have a laptop without an integrated SIM.
-Any device with WiFi can use the pocket WiFi connection. eSIM, on the other hand, requires compatible hardware (devices older than 2018-2019 rarely support it).
+It doesn't matter if your phone is old, if it's a low-end Android, or if you have a laptop without an integrated SIM.
+Any device with WiFi can leverage the pocket WiFi connection. eSIM, on the other hand, requires compatible hardware (devices older than 2018-2019 rarely support it).

 Advantages of eSIM over portable WiFi